-Notre Dame's Job Offer Policy Requirements
+Notre Dame's Job Offer Policy and Ethical Job Search Requirements

 The University commits to employers that all students understand expectations for accepting offers.

 The Meruelo Family Center for Career Development requires students who are engaged in a career or job search to conduct themselves in an ethical manner reflecting the policies and expectations put forth by the University of Notre Dame in its student handbook, duLac: A Guide to Student Life.
 This issue is taken seriously.
 Students who renege on an offer of employment (full-time job offer or internship) will be held accountable by the University and will be required to meet with senior leadership in the Center for Career Development to discuss the circumstances of why the offer was reneged.
-An appropriate resolution to the situation will then be developed which includes removal of access from Handshake and a notation in the student's educational record.
-The relevant dean of the student's academic college will also be made aware of any reneged offer of employment.
+An appropriate resolution to the situation will then be developed which could include removal of access from Handshake as well as a notation in the student's educational record.
+The dean of the student's academic college will also be made aware of any reneged offer of employment.